What to Expect From a Bulging Disc From Car Accident

 They will need financial support for at least the near future.
 At this point, seeking counsel will help with negotiation.

-Attorneys who work with this type of case know the process of determining a fair settlement.
+Attorneys who work with these types of cases know the process of determining a fair settlement.
 As insurance companies have a history of similar claims, so do attorneys.

-In the state of Louisiana, pain and suffering settlements average $50,000 to $100,000.
+In the state of Louisiana, pain and suffering settlements range from $25,000 to $100,000.
 The award does not include amounts for other losses.

 Out of pocket expenses for medical payments or long-term care is a separate claim.
 So, attorneys will set a value for each term of the settlement.

-In December 2017, for example, a decision for a disc injury in Louisiana gave the plaintiff $900,00.
+In December 2017, for example, a decision for a disc injury in Louisiana gave the plaintiff $900,000, but this was an exception result.

 What if the Case Goes to Court?

-Though many cases settle out of court, some will need a trial.
-The deadline in Louisiana for seeking compensation after an accident is one year.
+Though most cases settle out of court, some will go to trial.
+The deadline in Louisiana for filing a lawsuit after an accident is one year.

-And, it’s the jury who decides the amount of money the claimant will receive for the following:
+If it’s a large case, it will be a jury who decides the amount of money the claimant will receive for the following:

 - General Damages-pain and suffering